python/cpython/Doc/library/unittest.rst

             TestCase.failUnlessAlmostEqual(first, second[, places[, msg]])

-   Test that *first* and *second* are approximately equal by computing the difference, rounding to the given number of *places*, and comparing to zero.
+   Test that *first* and *second* are approximately equal by computing the difference, rounding to the given number of decimal *places* (default 7), and comparing to zero.
    Note that comparing a given number of decimal places is not the same as comparing a given number of significant digits.
 If the values do not compare equal, the test will fail with the explanation given by *msg*, or :const:`None`.